hiqdev/hiqdev.github.io/_posts/2016-03-11-renamed-reppy-to-heppy.md

 ---
 layout: post
-title: Renamed rEPPy to hEPPy
+title: rEPPy became hEPPy
 date: 2016-03-11 18:00
 ---

 I had to turn rEPPy to hEPPy to register it to [PyPI](https://pypi.python.org/pypi/heppy/).
 Reppy was already taken.
+And hEPPy is nice and happy :)

 [hEPPy](/heppy) is EPP client and library in Python.